edbennett/publishing-analysis/_episodes/06-environments.md

 ~~~
 {: .language-bash}

+If we're using any tools installed without `import`ing them, then they won't be
+picked up by `grep`; in that case we need to check through our shell scripts to
+see if any commands are being run that need to be installed.
+If your analysis
+includes Jupyter Notebooks, for example, then you will need `jupyter` installed,
+even if you don't ever use `import jupyter`.

 It's a good idea to do a quick check now that this environment can indeed run our analysis,
 in case we've forgotten anything: